-Microsoft has confirmed that the upcoming Halo Infinite will be a Xbox Series X launch title - but surprisingly it won't be an exclusive.
+Microsoft has ambitious plans for Xbox Series X games, including the upcoming Halo Infinite - but surprisingly it won't be an exclusive.

 That doesn't mean that this will always be the case - at some point Microsoft will likely have to cut off Xbox One support - but it will take the pressure off upgrading straight away.
 It helps that the Series X will also be backwards compatible, so any new Xbox One games you buy in that time will still work on the Series X whenever you upgrade.

 It would be impossible to keep track of every game on its way to the Xbox Series X, so check out our full guide to the best upcoming games for a more comprehensive list, or our guide to the Xbox Series X launch games for an up-to-date list of the initial selection of titles.